-The Bronze Cross further develops knowledge, judgement and skills in rescue, personal survival and emergency care and is awarded in recognition of the ability to perform aquatic rescues in a safe and efficient manner.
-The Bronze Cross challenges candidates in increasing distances, difficulty and conditions whereby rescues and lifesaving skills must be performed.
+For over 100 years, the Bronze Medallion has been the benchmark for lifesavers all over the world.
+The Bronze Medallion develops knowledge, judgement and skills in rescue, personal survival and emergency care and is awarded in recognition of the ability to perform aquatic rescues in a safe and efficient manner.